sharunkumar/sharunkumar.github.io/README.md

   - public
   - src
   - .env         <-- create it here
-  - env.example  <-- this is the base file
+  - .env.example  <-- this is the base file
   - .gitignore
   - package-lock.json
   - package.json